Long-Lived Electronic Coherences from First Principles: Introduction

 This factorization allows us to clearly see three different mechanisms by which the coherence, $\rho_{12}(t)$, may decay to zero:\cite{vacher2017electron_vMCG,coh_linesderiv} a) The amplitude, $a_i$, of one or both of the states may go to zero when population transfers to a different state; b) the $\boldsymbol{R}$-dependent phase factor, $e^{i(\theta_1(\boldsymbol{R},t)-\theta_2(\boldsymbol{R},t))t}$, may become rapidly oscillatory, in which case the integral over $\boldsymbol{R}$ becomes zero; or c) The spatial overlap, $|\chi'_1(\boldsymbol{R},t)||\chi'_2(\boldsymbol{R},t) |$, may decay to zero because the wave packets are evolving on nonparallel PESs.
 If these three mechanisms are slow enough, the coherence may be observed to oscillate according to a phase factor determined by the energy difference between electronic states, $\omega_2-\omega_1$, as well as the dynamics of the vibrational overlap, $\chi'_{1}(\boldsymbol{R},t)\chi'^*_{2}(\boldsymbol{R},t)$.

 One can clearly see that a description of the vibrational wave packets on multiple electronic states is central to a correct quantitative description of electronic coherence and decoherence.
 Thus methods based on a fully quantum treatment of nuclear dynamics are a natural fit, providing an accurate description of coherence, albeit at a high computational cost.
-For example, multi-configuration time-dependent Hartree (MCTDH)\cite{csehi2020preservation_MCTDH,dey2022quantum,arnold2017electronic} can provide an extremely accurate description of the dynamics of vibrational wave packets on multiple electronic states, but requires a fitted PES, often in reduced dimensionality to keep computational costs down.
-On-the-fly \textit{ab initio} methods based on Gaussian wave packets\cite{vacher2017electron_vMCG,jenkins2018ehrenfest,tran2020quantum,scheidegger2022search} provide a lower cost description in full dimensionality.
+In fact, exact quantum simulations of model systems have shed light on numerous general features of quantum decoherence in molecules, and also provide useful benchmarks for more approximate methods.\cite{Gu2018,Hu2018} When the goal is to simulate the dynamics of a particular molecule, multi-configuration time-dependent Hartree (MCTDH)\cite{csehi2020preservation_MCTDH,dey2022quantum,arnold2017electronic} can provide an extremely accurate description of the dynamics of vibrational wave packets on multiple electronic states, but requires a fitted PES, often in reduced dimensionality to keep computational costs down.
+Methods based on Gaussian wave packets\cite{vacher2017electron_vMCG,jenkins2018ehrenfest,Tempelaar2018,tran2020quantum,scheidegger2022search} provide a lower cost description in full dimensionality.
 But they come with their own complexities, owing to the need for multiple trajectory basis functions evolving on different PESs to interact with one another.
-Classical Ehrenfest simulations can provide useful insights into coherences on short timescales,\cite{jenkins2016charge, franco_oligo} but Ehrenfest does not incorporate decoherence and, therefore, cannot discern between long- and short-lived coherences.
+Classical Ehrenfest simulations can provide useful insights into coherences on short timescales,\cite{jenkins2016charge, franco_oligo, Gu2017} but Ehrenfest does not incorporate decoherence and, therefore, cannot discern between long- and short-lived coherences.
 This leads to well-known qualitative errors on longer timescales.\cite{tully1990molecular,miller2013} Incorporating decoherence effects into Ehrenfest effectively solves the problem for two-state systems,\cite{zhu2004coherent,bedard2005mean} but properly treating long-lived coherences in systems with many electronic states is not straightforward.\cite{esch2020a} Thus, an on-the-fly classical trajectory-based approach capable of accurately describing both long-lived coherences and ultrafast decoherence has been elusive.